 - 1. Choose the USB Target. - 2.
-In the Image box, click the Select Image File button to browse for the .hex file to program the flash device. - 3.
-Choose the SPI Active using JTAG Bridge (New) or SPI Active x8 using JTAG Bridge (New) programming mode. - 4.
+In the Image box, click the Select Image File button to browse for the .hex file to program the flash device.

+- 3. Choose the SPI Active using JTAG Bridge or SPI Active x8 using JTAG Bridge programming mode. - 4.
 Turn on the Auto configure JTAG Bridge Image option.

 For Titanium Topaz FPGAs, the Programmer automatically loads the .bit file.
-Skip step 5 if you want to use the pre-loaded .bit file.

-- 5. (Optional) Specify the .bit file. - a) In the Programming Mode box, click Select Image File. - b) The Open Image File dialog box opens to a directory of available pre-built .bit files.
+Skip step 5 if you want to use the pre-loaded .bit file. - 5.
+Specify your own .bit file. - a) In the Programming Mode box, click Select Image File. - b) The Open Image File dialog box opens to a directory of available pre-built .bit files.
 Choose the file for your FPGA (Trion), or browse to find your own .bit file.
+The Programmer remembers which file you specify and uses it automatically the next time you run the Programmer. - 6.
+Choose the SPI Active Options and JTAG Options.